Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Algebras of prime degree

-\begin{proof} It cannot be greater than 2 because of the previous theorem.
+\begin{proof} Let $F$ be a field containing $k$.
+Every cyclic $F$-algebra, $[\alpha,\beta)$ is defined over $k(\alpha,\beta)$, a field of transcendence degree at most 2 over the base field, $k$.
+By the previous theorem, every algebra of degree $p$ over $F$ becomes cyclic under some prime-to-$p$ extension $L/F$, and therefore, the essential $p$-dimension of $\operatorname{Alg}_{p,p}(F)$ is at most 2.
 In order to show that it is exactly 2, it is enough to point out one cyclic division algebra of degree $p$, because the transcendence degree bounds the cohomological $p$-dimension, and for the existence of division cyclic algebras, it must be at least 2.
 By \cite[Remark]{ChapmanChapman:2017} (using valuation theory, see \cite{TignolWadsworth:2015} for background), the generic cyclic algebra $[\alpha,\beta)_{p,F}$ is division for $F=k(\alpha,\beta)$.
 Since it remains division under prime-to-$p$ extension, the statement readily follows.

 \end{proof}